The Best Ways To Guide An Effective User Interview For Your MVP

 To simplify, let's break a user interview into 3 typical stages, including pre-while-post creating a minimum viable product as follows:

-It would be preferable to focus on leveraging consumers' perspectives, understanding their desires, and using it as a guidance for future stages while developing an MVP.
+It would be preferable to focus on leveraging consumers' perspectives, understanding their desires, and using them as a guide for future stages while developing an MVP.
 The pre-while-post interview concept is also used in this section:

 (*) Note: if you really need to record for easy data storage, kindly ask for permission from interviewees before placing the recorder/phone… on set.